GokulALT/ollamaChatWrapper/README.md

 For detailed instructions, please see the [**README in that folder**](./mcp-server-example/README.md).

-### (Advanced) Use Pre-built Executables
+### Option 2: Use the Pre-built Executable (Advanced orchestration)

-For advanced use cases, such as orchestrating multiple tool processes written in different languages (like Python), you can use the pre-built `mcp-server` executable.
-This method uses an `mcp_config.json` file to manage everything.
+For advanced use cases, such as orchestrating multiple tool processes written in different languages (like Python or Go), you should use the pre-built `mcp-server` executable.
+This acts as a central **host** that launches and manages other tool servers based on a configuration file.

+1.  **Download the Executable**: Download the `mcp-server` executable for your operating system from the [**official MCP GitHub Releases**](https://github.com/model-context-protocol/mcp-server/releases).

+2.  **Create a Configuration File**: Create a file named `mcp_config.json` in the same directory as the executable.
+This file tells the host server which tools to launch.

+3.  **Define Your Tools**: Populate the `mcp_config.json` file.
+The example below shows how to configure three different external tools: a Blender tool, a filesystem tool, and a custom Python weather tool.

+    ```json
+    {
+      "mcpServers": {
+        "blender": {
+          "command": "uvx",
+          "args": [
+            "blender-mcp"
+          ]
+        },
+        "filesystem": {
+          "command": "npx",
+          "args": [
+            "-y",
+            "@modelcontextprotocol/server-filesystem",
+            "D:\\AI_FileSys"
+          ]
+        },
+        "My App": {
+          "command": "C:\\Users\\...\\Python310\\Scripts\\uv.EXE",
+          "args": [
+            "run",
+            "--with",
+            "mcp[cli]",
+            "mcp",
+            "run",
+            "D:\\AI_HF\\MCP Tools\\weatherMCP.py"
+          ]
+        }
+      }
+    }
+    ```

+4.  **Run the Host Server**: Open a terminal, navigate to the directory containing your executable and config file, and run:
+    ```bash
+    ./mcp-server
+    ```

-For detailed instructions on this approach, please refer to the [official MCP Quickstart](https://modelcontextprotocol.io/quickstart/user).
+The host server will start, launch the tools defined in your config, and be ready to accept connections from Chat Studio.
+For more details, refer to the [official MCP Quickstart](https://modelcontextprotocol.io/quickstart/user).

 ## Getting Started with Chat Studio